 The Trust ensures that all staff are aware of their responsibility for patient confidentiality through annual mandatory training.
 There are several overarching policies on confidentiality and data protection.
 The Trust has an informatics department which oversees the handling of patients’ records, supports the Information Technology (IT) systems and ensures the security and confidentiality of information.

-The Trust information charter can be found on StaffNet (the Trust’s intranet) and the Directorate of Laboratory Medicine notes that:
+The Trust information charter can be found on the staff intranet site and the Division of Laboratory Medicine notes that:

 Sending information to other laboratories

 While several hundred laboratory tests are performed within the MFT, for some rare or complex tests patient specimens may be sent to specialist laboratories elsewhere which have the necessary expertise.
 In some cases there will be only one specialist laboratory in the whole country which performs a particular test, meaning using referral laboratories is essential.

 There is a detailed policy in place to govern how we choose these referral laboratories.
 Referral laboratories are selected for their expertise and their quality standards.
 We regularly check their accreditation status, which gives us assurance that they have procedures in place for the protection of information.

 We also have specialist laboratories within the DLM and we receive specimens from around the country.
 Therefore our laboratories have procedures in place for the protection of information not just from the patients from our area but all patients from around the country.

 When specimens are sent to a referral laboratory we need to send some ‘patient identifiers’ such as name and date of birth.
 In some tests it is essential to send further information, for example, symptoms or travel information, to allow the referral laboratory to interpret the results for our individual patient.
 In some tests ethnic origin and family details may need to be shared with the referral laboratory.